 Finder research found that 41% of those who are increasingly using BNPL cited the ability to spread the cost of payment over time as a key factor, while 30% claimed to use it to pay for purchases they can’t otherwise afford.

-The FCA is not currently regulating BNPL services (beyond those offering finance) but has said that consumer credit is one of five priorities for its Business Plan in 2020-21, so it is likely to be monitoring what happens in this area.
+The FCA is not currently regulating BNPL services (beyond those offering finance) but has said that consumer credit is 1 of 5 priorities for its Business Plan in 2020-21, so it is likely to be monitoring what happens in this area.

 For all media enquiries, please contact

 Klarna to introduce late fees in the UK

 Klarna will start charging UK customers for late payments from March 2023.Read more…